Nomodoro is a Mac focus timer. It supports work sessions, gentle break cues, and a simple end-of-day wrap-up.

 When you’re in flow, a sudden alarm is a context switch.
 We’re wired to reject those.
 So you click “dismiss” and keep working.
 Attention is a continuum; you can’t jump from full focus to full rest without a bridge.
 Transitions, not hard cuts, are the only way breaks actually occur.

-How Pommedoro Works
+How Nomodoro Works

 Phase 1: Escalating Awareness